Paint Calculator

 You can also estimate trim using the measurement method above.
 Start by measuring the height of the trim in inches, then convert that to feet.
 For example, trim that is 4 inches tall is 0.33 feet tall.

-Then multiply the height by the length of trim to find the square footage.
-Then follow the rest of the steps above to estimate the paint needed to cover that square footage.
+Then, multiply the height by the length of trim to find the square footage.
+Continue by following the rest of the steps above to estimate the paint needed to cover that square footage.

 How to Estimate Exterior Paint